 Artificial Intelligence software and Big Data in insurance - do we really need it?

-With a topic like AI, it is important to understand the truth and to separate it from all of the myths and misconceptions.
+In their presentation, Mischa and Antony stressed that with a topic like AI, it is important to understand the truth and to separate it from all of the myths and misconceptions.

 Myth #1: AI learns on its own

 it is a common myth that intelligent machines learn from themselves.
 However, AI does not work like magic.
 Instead, it is train on historical data and uses its knowledge to make judgements.
 After checking the judgements made by AI against reality, engineers measure the accuracy of a model and then the model can be re-trained.
 This can be done by reframing the problem, removing potential bias in the training data and integrating new data into the next learning cycle.
 AI cannot do this on its own - for now.

 Myth #2: AI is the same as Machine Learning and Deep Learning